 Add the potatoes and saute till light brown.
 Add the ginger-garlic paste, coriander-cumin powder, turmeric powder, tomato paste and garam masala powder mixed with a little water.

-(If using chopped tomatoes, saute the masala paste and add the tomatoes) Fry the masala till oil seperates from the sides of the pan.
-Add the fried potatos and the fried parwals, green chilies, salt to taste and 1 1/2 cups water.
+(If using chopped tomatoes, saute the masala paste and add the tomatoes) Fry the masala till oil separates from the sides of the pan.
+Add the fried potatoes and the fried parwals, green chilies, salt to taste and 1 1/2 cups water.

 Cover and cook on low flame till soft.
 When done, add the ghee and mix well.
 Serve, garnished with coriander leaves.
 A great side dish with Luchis (pooris).